 Breakfast is the most important meal of the day.
 That’s a common phrase we’ve all heard, and for good reason.
 The word “breakfast” breaks down into two words: “Break” and “Fast,” because breakfast is the meal that *breaks* your overnight *fast.* After sleeping for hours, it’s important to “jump start” your metabolism first thing in the morning.
 Over and over again, research studies show the endless benefits of eating breakfast.
 Breakfast eaters generally have healthier weights.
 People on weight loss programs are most successful when they eat breakfast.
 Studies have also shown a strong link between breakfast and performance: kids are more focused in school and adults are more productive at work when they eat in the morning.
 Breakfast is important for everyone, both kids and adults.
 It starts our day on the right foot and helps our bodies and minds work best.

 So what should you be eating and what should you be serving your kids in the morning?
 The answer can actually be the same.
 The problem is not all breakfasts are created equal.
 Cereal is often viewed as an easy, healthy breakfast choice, but most cereals are loaded with sugar, and even the ones that aren’t are mainly carbohydrate, which becomes sugar in the bloodstream.
-It’s important to have a balance of protein, healthy fat,and carbohydrate.
-When you try to make your bowl of cereal a balanced meal with juice and a piece of fruit, you’re actually just getting more carbs which equivalates to more sugar.
+It’s important to have a balance of protein, healthy fat,and carbohydrate (PFC).
+When you try to make your bowl of cereal a balanced meal with juice, a piece of fruit and a bowl of yogurt, you’re actually just getting lots of carbs which equivalates to lots of sugar.
 What you and your kids need at breakfast is a healthy balance of protein, fat and carbohydrate.
-This revolves around everything I do and teach.
+This is the foundational belief behind everything I do and teach.

 A better breakfast choice—my breakfast staple— is eggs.
 Whole eggs: yolk and all (no, they won’t raise your cholesterol!)
 Most kids and adults alike will eat scrambled eggs, which are an excellent source of quality protein.
 Cook the eggs in a couple tablespoons of butter, olive oil or coconut oil (yum!) and add some spinach or mixed veggies (or both!) while they’re cooking.
 Serve them with a piece of whole fruit or half of a sweet potato and you have a nutritious, balanced meal with all three macronutrients.
 Or, whip up my Egg Bake or Protein Pancakes recipe in advance so all you have to do is pull out a serving, heat it up and enjoy.